chef-boneyard/private-chef-administration/source/administration/ad_ldap.rst

 -----------------------------------

-For users who have never logged into Chef before, they will simply log in using their Actvie Directory / LDAP credentials.
-Once they log in they will be presented with a screen asking them if they would like to create a new user with an account name based off of their login name, or if they would like to link to their account to an existing Chef user account.
+For users who have never logged into Chef before, they will simply log in using their Active Directory / LDAP credentials.
+Once they log in they will be presented with a screen asking if they would like to create a new user with an account name derived from their login name, or if they would like to link their Active Directory / LDAP account to an existing Chef user account.

 .. image:: ../images/link_new_account.png
   :alt: Linking a new account

-Once the user creates their new account they will be taken to the organization page, just as any other use would upon logging in.
+Once the user creates their new account they will be taken to the organization page, just as any other user would upon logging in.
 The user will not be shown the link account page again, now that their Active Directory / LDAP credentials are linked to a Chef account.

 Existing Users Logging In After Turning On Active Directory / LDAP
 ------------------------------------------------------------------

-If a user already has a Chef account from before Active Directory / LDAP was setup, then the user will initial login with their Active Driectory / LDAP credentials.
-They will be taken to the link account page the option indicating they already have a Chef account.
+If a user already has a Chef account prior to Active Directory / LDAP being setup, then the user will initially login with their Active Directory / LDAP credentials.
+They will then be taken to the link account page and have the option of indicating that they already have a Chef account.

 .. image:: ../images/link_existing_account.png
   :alt: Linking an existing account

 The user will put in their Chef account username and password.
-This will cause the account to be linked to the users Active Directory / LDAP credentials, so that when the user logs on using their Active Directory / LDAP credentials they will be in their already existing Chef account.
+This will cause the account to be linked to the user's Active Directory / LDAP credentials, so that when the user logs on using their Active Directory / LDAP credentials they will be in their already existing Chef account.
 The user will not be shown the link account page again.